-Complete applications will be reviewed and site visits may be conducted at any time following the receipt of an application.
+Complete applications will be reviewed and site visits may be conducted at any time following receipt of an application.
 Applicants should not submit proposals until their application packages are complete; all application components must be submitted at the same time.
-Omitted or supplemental materials will not be accepted for consideration following the submission of an application, except as otherwise specified in the RFP.
+Omitted or supplemental materials will not be accepted for consideration following the submission of an application, except as otherwise specified in the RFP or requested by the HHAC.
 The status of reviews will not be communicated during the review period.